 I have many features in AdaChess that makes the engine slower (and therefore weaker) than the equivalent without those features.
 But they are those features that makes the identity of AdaChess.
 I am confident that I could also write a stronger engine in C. But it would not be fun, neither would worth it.

 Well, that’s a good question.
-In my opinion Ada is very powerful and it has an incredible amount of features that makes it an interesting option.
+In my opinion Ada is an awesome programming language, it has an incredible amount of features and an excellent design.

 Ada is also really fast, in terms of speed of execution.
 When you compile your software by using the full optimization you can obtain a source code that is in the average 1,7x slower than C – as you can see in those benchmark.
 According to the meaning of the branching factor, a 2x speed can be translated in chess engine that search 1 ply deeper and that – see Ferreira – is less than to 100+ elo points.
 Does C really worth those 100 elo points?
 It’s up to you.

-Ada, if you don’t know, is object oriented and the code is organized in packages and subpackages.
-It supports all the features that you desire in a compiled language: operator overloading, pointers (called access types in Ada), templates (called generics in Ada).
-Ada has a very advanced exceptions handling system (like Java has too), it support – of course – the function overloading (also by return type) and inlining and, by being a strong typed language, Ada inherit all the benefits related to this feature.
-Ada has, in general, all the features that also C/C++ and Java they have too.
+Ada is object oriented (though it doesn’t call class its object) and the code is organized in packages and subpackages.
+It supports all the features that you desire in a compiled language: operator overloading, safe pointers (called access types in Ada), templates (called generics in Ada), exceptions – Ada has a very advanced exceptions handling system – it support – of course – the procedure/function overloading (also by return type) and inlining.

 It should be clear that Ada has been a nice idea for writing my engine.